Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/projects/project-string-lib.md

 - **Publish on npm, document, and showcase in a test app**.
 - **Improve debugging and best practices with AI assistance**.

-Would you like to add any final refinements? 🚀